nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

       Use case resumes at step 3.

-* 3f.
-The given applicant’s current status is already `REJECTED` or `ACCEPTED`.

-    * 3f1.
-HMHero shows an error message.

-      Use case resumes at step 3.

 **Use case: Reject an applicant’s status**

-Precondition: Status of Applicant to reject is not `REJECTED`.
+Precondition: Status of Applicant to reject is not `REJECTED` and HMHero already has some applicants stored.

 **MSS**